-The Chairman is a Governor of Pens Meadow Severe Special School in Wordsley.
+The Chairman completed a long term of office as a Governor of Pens Meadow Severe Special School in Wordsley, retiring in mid 2023.
 The Charity periodically helps some of the children/young people attending the school, but all applications for help follow the standard procedure, and are considered by all of the Trustees.
 Assistance is granted only if any application satisfies the Grant Criteria, the necessary funding is available, and all the Trustees agree to proceed.
-This Governorship enables the Chairman to be regularly updated on any new legislation relating to children/young people with disability.
+This Governorship has enabled the Chairman to be regularly updated on any new legislation relating to children/young people with disability.
 The Chairman is also a Trustee and Chairman of another local Charity, providing a wide range of general help.
-This Charity Secretary is head of Not for Profit at a large local Law practice, which also enables the Chairman to be regularly updated on any new legislative compliance requirements.
+This Charity Secretary is head of Not for Profit at a large local Law Practice, which also enables the Chairman to be regularly updated on any new legislative compliance requirements.